bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 Before you update your API connections to use OAuth instead of legacy basic authentication, take the following actions:

 * Create an API account appropriate to your use case.
 Keeping in mind the API endpoints your connections use, create either a store API account or an app API account per the preceding instructions.
-Configure the account with the correct OAuth scopes for your use case.
-We recommend adhering to industry standard security practices; add only the essential scopes that your application requires.
+To adhere to industry-standard security practices, configure the account with the minimum OAuth scopes for your use case.
 If you're using an app API account, you can always modify the scope later.
 * If you use one of our [client libraries](/tools-resources), consult the library’s documentation for establishing an optimal OAuth configuration.
 * After you create your connection, update your connection parameters as follows:
   * Use `https://api.bigcommerce.com` as the gateway URL instead of the BigCommerce store’s secure hostname.
-For example, route requests that formerly went to `https://store-{{store_hash}}.mybigcommerce.com/api/v2/orders/123` or `https://my-custom-store-domain.com/api/v2/orders/123` to `https://api.bigcommerce.com/stores/{{store_hash}}/v2/orders/123`.
+For example, route requests that formerly went to `https://store-{{store_hash}}.mybigcommerce.com/api/v2/orders/{{order_id}}` or `https://my-custom-store-domain.com/api/v2/orders/{{order_id}}` will now use `https://api.bigcommerce.com/stores/{{store_hash}}/v2/orders/{{order_id}}`.
   * Rewrite your HTTP request headers to use the `X-Auth-Token` header to pass the API account's `access_token` instead of the `Authorization` header.
 For more information, see [Authentication](/api-docs/getting-started/authentication).

 Rate limiting works differently for OAuth API connections.
 For details, see the [Rate Limits section](/api-docs/getting-started/best-practices#api-rate-limits) of our API best practices article.